Brisbane central business district: Geography

 The Brisbane central business district is an area of densely concentrated skyscrapers and other buildings, interspersed by several parks such as Roma Street Parklands, City Botanic Gardens and Wickham Park.
-It occupies an area of 1.367 km^{2}.
+It occupies an area of 1.367 sqkm.
 The city is laid out according to a grid pattern surveyed during the city's early colonial days, a feature typical of most Australian street patterns.

 Most central streets are named after members of the House of Hanover.
 Queen Street (named in honour of Queen Victoria) is Brisbane's traditional main street and contains its largest pedestrian mall, the Queen Street Mall.
 Streets named after female members (Adelaide, Alice, Ann, Charlotte, Elizabeth, Margaret, and Mary) run parallel to Queen Street and perpendicular to streets named after male members (Albert, Edward, George, and William).

 The CBD's squares include King George Square, Post Office Square and ANZAC Square (home to the city's central war memorial).

 The Brisbane central business district was built on a spur of the Taylor Range with the highest spot in the suburb being Wickham Terrace.
 North Quay is an area in the CBD that was a landing point during the first European exploration of the Brisbane River.